 Beech House Apartments: My friends and I stayed at the Beech House Apartments, located about halfway between the city centre and Clifton Village.
 Our experience at the luxury serviced apartments was great, and I highly recommend it to visitors to Bristol.

-The Hotel du Vin offers 18th-century architecture with a contemporary twist on the hotel life.
+Hotel du Vin: The Hotel du Vin offers 18th-century architecture with a contemporary twist on hotel life.
 Rooms are more like lofts, with crisp Egyptian cotton sheets and deep soaking tubs in the exquisite bathrooms.
 The hotel is perfect for families or couples, and its location in the city center makes it also ideal for travelers on business.

 Check out how to spend a weekend in Bristol.